Overthorpe, Double Bay

-Overthorpe is a heritage-listed former residence and grounds and now multi-unit residential complex and grounds at 337-347 New South Head Road, Double Bay, Municipality of Woollahra, New South Wales, Australia.
+Overthorpe is a heritage-listed former residence and grounds and now multi-unit residential complex and grounds at 337-347 New South Head Road, Double Bay, Sydney, New South Wales, Australia.
 It was built from 1900 to 1906.
 It is also known as part of the former Sir John Hay's garden.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The site was formerly part of Sir John Hay's experimental garden, which covered much of the eastern hill face of Edgecliff/Double Bay (an unusual listing in the 1880 Sands Directory, at the time Sir John Hay resided in Rose Bay Lodge (now Rose Bay Cottage)), running from Ocean Street on the ridge (western boundary) to Manning Street, Double Bay (in the east).
 Hay was the NSW Colonial Treasurer and owned the property prior to the construction of Overthorpe.
 He was also vice-president of the Agricultural Society of NSW (1860–1865; 1868–1881; 1888–1889); and vice-president of NSW commissions for International Exhibitions at Philadelphia, Paris, Sydney and Amsterdam, roles consistent with 19th century ambitions to cultivate an "experimental" garden.